seamapi/docs/docs/device-guides/get-started-with-nuki-locks.md

 ## Overview

 Seam provides a universal API to connect and control many brands of locks.
-This guide provides a rapid introduction to connecting and controlling your [Nuki](https://www.seam.co/manufacturers/Nuki) locks using the Seam API.
+This guide provides a rapid introduction to connecting and controlling your [Nuki](https://www.seam.co/manufacturers/nuki) locks using the Seam API.
 To learn more about other device brands supported by the Seam API, such as Yale, Schlage, and August, head over to our [integration page](https://www.seam.co/supported-devices-and-systems).

-Note that Nuki offers multiple lines of products: Nuki Spaces, Nuki KS, and Nuki Nebula.
-This guide is specifically for Nuki KS.
-Nuki Spaces is an on-prem system that is offline.
-Nuki Nebula is not yet fully available as of this writing.

 &#x20;